Keep all of your citations in one safe place

 It's not uncommon to see social media posts included in research projects and papers.
 Most social media citations use the following structure:

 @Username (First name Last name, if known, and differs from handle).
 "Text of post."
-Social Media Platform, Date posted, URL (remove http:// or https://).
+Social Media Platform, Date posted, URL.

-If the post isn't text, and is a photo or image instead, include a description of the image instead of any text.
-Only capitalize the first letter in the description and capitalize the first letter for any proper nouns.
+If the post is a photo or image instead of text, include a description of the image.
+Only capitalize the first letter in the description and the first letter for any proper nouns.
 Do not place the description in quotation marks.

-If the post is long in length, or includes emojis or links, it is acceptable to include only the beginning of the tweet, with an ellipsis at the end.
+If the post is long or includes emojis or links, it is acceptable to include only the beginning of the tweet with an ellipsis at the end of the included portion.

 @BibMe.
 "Need help with MLA essay format?
 Here are 6 steps to getting it done..."
 Twitter, 3 Dec.
 2018, twitter.com/bibme/status/1069682724716204032.

 Citing a Facebook Post: